Giles Corey was a successful farmer from Salem village who was accused of witchcraft during the Salem Witch Trials of

 During his testimony against Martha, he spoke of the sudden illness of his ox and pet cat and described how his wife would stay up late at night and kneel by the fireplace as if in prayer but he never heard her recite any prayers.

-During Corey’s examination at the Salem Village Meetinghouse on April 19, Judge John Hathorne and Judge Jonathan Corwin repeatedly accused him of lying and tied his hands to prevent him from practicing witchcraft in the courtroom, according to court records written by Reverend Samuel Parris:
+During Corey’s examination at the Salem Village Meetinghouse on April 19, Judge John Hathorne and Judge Jonathan Corwin repeatedly accused him of lying and even tied his hands to prevent him from practicing witchcraft in the courtroom, according to court records written by Reverend Samuel Parris:

 All the afflicted were seized now with fits, and troubled with pinches.
 Then the court ordered his hands to be tied.